Mihir-D/RoboND-Perception-Project/writeup_template.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.

+1. Convert ROS message to PCL

+2. Implement outlier filter to remove noise in camera image

+3. Perform Voxel Downgrid sampling to eliminate redundant computations

+4. Implement passthrough filter in Z direction to focus only on the table and object scene.

+5. Impement passthrough filter in X direction to remove edge of the table.
+Without this filter, table edge will appear even after RANSAC plain segmentation is performed.

+6. RANSAC plane segmentation is performed.

+7. The inliers (table) and the outliers (objects) are extracted from RANSAC plane segmentation.

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.

+8. Euclidean clustering is performed to detect separate object clusters.

+9. Using cluster-masking, each cloud containing unique color is created.
+This helps to visualize the distincly identified objects in Euclidean clustering.

+10. Point cloud with noise removed, Objects' point cloud, Table point cloud and Detected objects' cloud are converted to ROS message type and published on respective ROS topics.

 #### 2. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.
 Here is an example of how to include an image in your writeup.